vmware/terraform-provider-vcfa/website/docs/r/supervisor_namespace.html.markdown

 <a id="storage-classes"></a>
 ## Storage Classes

-The `storage_classes` is a set of metadata entries that have the following structure:
+The `storage_classes` is a set of entries that have the following structure:

 * `limit_mib` - Limit in MiB
 * `name` - Name of the Storage Class